colinschlecht/youth-juice/README.md

 1. When creating a recipe, a user should be able to “add” a field for ingredients in the user interface, in order to add multiple ingredients to the recipe.

-2. When editing a recipe, the ingredient list should be persisted for that item, so the user does not have to re-select those ingredients.
+* DONE *.
+When editing a recipe, the ingredient list should be persisted for that item, so the user does not have to re-select those ingredients.
 (This may be dependent on story 1)

 3. When deleting user account, the user session should also be terminated.
 (Dependent destroy?)